Greer circulation desk: 439-2711

 The music librarian and assistant in the music library are available during regular business hours to help users find information, learn how to search on-line, and locate materials.
 On evenings and weekends trained student assistants can assist visitors with basic searches.
 Patrons are invited to inform the staff of their questions, requests, or concerns.
 Students needing help with research projects may schedule an appointment with the music librarian for a Personal Research Session (x2710).
-If you'd like to learn more about how to conduct basic research in music, click here to access our online Music Research 101 tutorial.

 Most library materials can be borrowed by Connecticut College faculty, students, and staff.
 Non-college patrons with a vaild library card receive the same borrowing privileges as students.
 Application for a card must be made with the Circulation Department at the Charles E. Shain Library (call 439-2662 for information).
 Visitors are always welcome to use the library collection in-house, including recordings and other media.

 Required reading, listening, and viewing assignments for music courses are kept at the circulation desk in Greer, and materials must be used in the library.
 The reserve list for each course is posted on-line, and is reached by clicking on the "Course Reserves" option found on the Information Services "Libraries" page or from a Caravan search screen.

 The music library provides facilities for the playback of sound recordings, videocassettes, DVDs, and laserdiscs.
 The library also owns one cassette-to-cassette dubber and a reel-to-reel tape player.